Chuck Fusina: Professional career

-At 6'1" 195-lb., Fusina was a 5th round draft pick (#133 overall) of the Tampa Bay Buccaneers in the 1979 NFL Draft.
+At 6'1" 195-lb., Fusina was a 5th round draft pick (#133 overall) of the Tampa Bay Buccaneers in the 1979 NFL draft.
 He spent his first three professional seasons as back-up to Doug Williams.
 In 1983, he left for the fledgling USFL.
 Fusina signed with the Philadelphia/Baltimore Stars where he blossomed under coach Jim Mora.
-In his three seasons with the team, he passed for over 10,000 yards and led all USFL quarterbacks with 66 touchdowns and a QB rating of 88.6 and led the Stars to back-to-back USFL titles in 1984 and 1985.
+In his three seasons with the team, he passed for over 10,000 yards In The USFL with 66 touchdowns and a QB rating of 88.6 and led the Stars to back-to-back USFL titles in 1984 and 1985.
 He was named MVP of the 1984 USFL Championship Game.
 When the league folded in August 1986, Fusina returned to the NFL for one season with the Green Bay Packers.